Business Manager says Union is on Upward Tragectory

 Local 793 Objects to Canada Signing TPP

 The following press release was issued by Local 793 regarding the Trans Pacific Partnership OAKVILLE — Mike Gallagher, business manager of Local 793 of the International Union of Operating Engineers, says the federal Liberals have made a mistake by signing the Comprehensive and Progressive Trans Pacific Partnership (CPTPP).
-“By signing this deal, the Liberals are […]
+“By signing this deal, the Liberals are failing to protect construction workers in this country.
+There are provisions in this trade pact that can be exploited by foreign construction companies at the expense of Canadian workers and our economy.”
+“This deal, in […]

 The following press release was issued by Local 793 regarding the Trans Pacific Partnership